rewls/rewls.github.io/docs/02-school-lecture/06-java-programming/ch02-Introduction-to-java-applications-input-output-and-operators.md

 - `System.out.println` method

-    - prints a string in the command window
+    - Prints a string in the command window

-    - positions the output cursor at the beginning of the next line
+    - Positions the output cursor at the beginning of the next line

 > Common Programming Error 2.2
 >